2025 Indian Premier League: Personnel changes

 The franchises were required to submit their retention lists before 31 October 2024 and a total of 46 players were retained ahead of the auction.
 The auction was scheduled on 24 and 25 November 2024 in Jeddah, Saudi Arabia with the auction purse for each franchise set at ₹120 crore, highest in the history of IPL.
 A total of 1,574 players registered for the auction, of which 574 players were shortlisted to feature in the auction and 182 were sold in the auction.

-Rishabh Pant became the most expensive player in the history of IPL when he was bought by Lucknow Super Giants for ₹27 crore, surpassing ₹26.75 crore paid by Punjab Kings for Shreyas Iyer earlier in the same auction,. and ₹24.75 crore paid by Kolkata Knight Riders for Mitchell Starc in the 2024 auction.
+Rishabh Pant became the most expensive player in the history of IPL when he was bought by Lucknow Super Giants for ₹27 crore, surpassing ₹26.75 crore paid by Punjab Kings for Shreyas Iyer earlier in the same auction, and ₹24.75 crore paid by Kolkata Knight Riders for Mitchell Starc in the 2024 auction.
 Vaibhav Sooryavanshi became the youngest player sold in the IPL history at the age of 13 years, being bought by Rajasthan Royals for ₹1.1 crore.

-Following the suspension and rescheduling, it was announced that the franchises would be allowed to sign temporary replacement players in place of unavailable players as the rescheduled fixtures clashed with the international cricket calendar, notably West Indies tour of Ireland, West Indies tour of England and World Test Championship final.
+Following the suspension and rescheduling, it was announced that the franchises would be allowed to sign temporary replacement players in place of unavailable players as the rescheduled fixtures clashed with the international cricket calendar, notably West Indies tour of Ireland, West Indies tour of England and the World Test Championship final.
 These temporary replacement players would not be available for retention in the 2026 auction.